Can Lifestyle Changes Affect Your Period?

 So if, like me, you're noticing a difference in your period right now, should you do anything about it?
 Dr. Hurst stresses that trying to maintain good habits during these unusual times will help your body maintain its regular cycle.
 "Eat well, and get enough sleep." she says.
 "Make sure you're engaging in some type of physical activity every day."
 Difficult as it may be right now, trying to maintain as many aspects of your old, pre-coronavirus routine as possible should help your reproductive health keep its routine, in turn.

 Equally important as maintaining your routine, is knowing when changes in your cycle signal it's time to seek medical care.
 If you're concerned about your period, if it's much longer than usual, or much heavier than usual, contact your doctor.
-One positive outcome of the coronavirus is that telehealth has seen tremendous growth over the last few months, so there's a good chance you can get your symptoms checked without even having to leave your couch.
+Dr. Navya Mysore, a primary care physician and director at One Medical, explains when an irregular period may be caused by lifestyle changes or hormonal imbalance.

 You're Not Alone